anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/mmm-recalibration.md

 ---
-title: MMM Recalibration
+title: Model Retraining
-excerpt: ''
+excerpt: >-
+  Modify input data, model parameters, and relationships to create a new model from an existing model
 deprecated: false
 hidden: false
 metadata: